Dilan

+Dilan (/ˈdiː.lɑːn/) is a unisex given name with multiple origins, commonly used among Kurdish and Welsh communities.
+Dilan is also a surname.

 Etymology

 In Kurdish, Dilan (Kurdish: دیلان) refers to a traditional Kurdish dance that symbolizes joy and happiness.
 The name derives in part from the Kurdish word dil (Kurdish: دڵ), meaning "heart".
 As such, Dilan conveys a sense of warmth, emotion, and affection.

 Usage

 Dilan is widely used as a given name for girls in Kurdish-speaking regions.
 The name reflects values of liveliness, community, and emotional expression in Kurdish culture.

 Variants and distinction

-Common variants include Dîlan (with a circumflex accent used in Kurdish Latin script).

-It should not be confused with the masculine Welsh name Dylan, which has a different origin and pronunciation (/ˈdɪl.ən/).
+Common variants include Dîlan (with a circumflex accent used in Kurdish Latin script) which is homonymous but distinct from the masculine Welsh name Dylan/Dilan, which has a different origin and pronunciation (/ˈdɪl.ən/), and Đilan, the old name for Gjilan (Serbian: Gnjilane).